bazpya/snakeJs/README.md

 # znake
 The classic Snake game in pure JavaScript.
-It references [bazJS](https://github.com/PyaBzz/bazJS) so clone that too.
+It references npm package [bazJS](https://www.npmjs.com/~bazz) so run "npm install" to get that.